Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 The Surgery Day

-Duration: Typically 3-6 hours depending on complexity
+Duration: 3-6 hours depending on complexity

 Procedure steps:

-- Upper jaw surgery: Repositioning the maxilla
+- Upper jaw surgery (Le Fort I osteotomy) – repositioning the maxilla

-- Lower jaw surgery: Repositioning the mandible
+- Lower jaw surgery (BSSO) – repositioning the mandible

-- Securing with hardware: Titanium plates and screws
+- Securing with titanium plates and screws

-- Closure: Suturing incisions inside the mouth
+- Closing incisions inside the mouth

 Hospital Stay

-- Duration: 1-3 days typically
+- Duration: 1-3 nights typically

 - Monitoring: Pain management, swelling control, airway observation